-The KDSM understands that WDFW maintains sport fisheries harvest data for the Klickitat River and that the Joint Columbia River Management Staff (Oregon Department of Fish and Wildlife and Washington Department of Fish and Wildlife) maintains harvest data for the Columbia River.
+The KDSM understands that WDFW maintains sport fisheries harvest data for the Klickitat River and that the Joint Columbia River Management Staff (Oregon and Washington Departments of Fish and Wildlife) maintains harvest data for the Columbia River.
 YKFP Data Managers will work with the appropriate parties to obtain these data as necessary.